Less than 10% of patients seen by our consultants will need surgery.

 Facet joints link together the bones in your back, stabilising your spine and controlling the degree of movement.

 An injection of steroid and local anaesthetic can treat the pain and inflammation caused by degeneration (wear & tear) causing lower back, buttock, groin and thigh pain.
-The injection is carried out under the guidance of a CT scan or xrays, making the procedure safer and more accurate.
+The injection is carried out under the guidance of a CT scan or X-rays, making the procedure safer and more accurate.
 The success of this will vary from patient to patient.
-These are carried out by Consultant Radiologists and pain specialists at Spire Murrayfield and at the Western General Hospital Edinburgh.
+These are carried out by either Consultant Neurosurgeon, Consultant Radiologists or pain specialists.

 An epidural steroid injection delivers steroids directly into the epidural space in the spine (where the nerves are)to alleviate this.
-This is carried out by a Consultant Anesthetist who specialises in Pain Management.
-This is carried out as a Day-case in theatre under x-ray guidance.
+This is carried out by a Consultant Anesthetist who specializes in Pain Management.
+This is carried out as a day-case in theatre under x-ray guidance.